Uncovering Rare Obesity®

 or

-Showing clinical symptoms that suggest Bardet-Biedl syndrome, as the test may help provide additional evidence to support diagnosis
+Showing clinical symptoms that suggest Bardet-Biedl syndrome (BBS), as the test may help provide additional evidence to support diagnosis

-As the panel has expanded from 40 genes to 79 genes and 1 chromosome region, patients previously tested remain eligible and may benefit from retesting, as it could offer novel insight into their condition.
+As the panel has expanded from 79 genes (22 genes associated with BBS) and 1 chromosome region to 87 genes (29 genes associated with BBS) and 1 chromosome region, patients previously tested remain eligible and may benefit from retesting, as it could offer novel insight into their condition.

 This is not a test for Prader-Willi syndrome.